 Katka Reszke

-As a writer and filmmaker, Reszke specializes in Polish-Jewish history and relations, as well as human rights, social justice, minority and gender issues.
-Her film director credits include Shimon’s Returns, Coming Out Polish Style, This is Not a Fairy Tale, and Magda.
-She also served as Second Director & Editor of HBO’s Trans-Action and as Editor of The Peretzniks and the award-winning Castaways.
+Katka’s films explore various aspects of the Polish Jewish experience, as well as LGBTQ+ themes and human rights.
+Her directing credits include Shimon’s Returns (2014), Coming Out Polish Style (2011), This is Not a Fairy Tale (2015), and Magda (2012).
+She was also Second Director & Editor of HBO’s Trans-Action (2010) and Editor of The Peretzniks (2009) and the award-winning Castaways (2013).

-As a writer and filmmaker, Reszke specializes in Polish-Jewish history and relations, as well as human rights, social justice, minority and gender issues.
-Her film director credits include Shimon’s Returns, Coming Out Polish Style, This is Not a Fairy Tale, and Magda.
-She also served as Second Director & Editor of HBO’s Trans-Action and as Editor of The Peretzniks and the award-winning Castaways.
+Katka’s films explore various aspects of the Polish Jewish experience, as well as LGBTQ+ themes and human rights.
+Her directing credits include Shimon’s Returns (2014), Coming Out Polish Style (2011), This is Not a Fairy Tale (2015), and Magda (2012).
+She was also Second Director & Editor of HBO’s Trans-Action (2010) and Editor of The Peretzniks (2009) and the award-winning Castaways (2013).

 August 9, 2013